-Pre-Listing Inspections and Savvy Sellers
+Pre-Listing Inspections and Savvy Seller

-Some states do not license home inspectors, it is always a good idea to look for recommendations from your local real estate resources.
+Some states do not license home inspectors.
+Therefore, it is always a good idea to look for recommendations from your local real estate resources.
 Generally, your inspector will belong to the American Society of Home Inspectors.
-He or she will be a licensed professional working in the real estate or property development industry in some form.
+A licensed professional working in the real estate or property development industry would be appropriate.

-You should keep in mind the efforts you put in pre-sale repairs will undoubtedly pay off, so make the best of it.
-Usually, a small investment in minor repairs is all it takes to get your home in its best condition, making it as appealing as possible to the buyers who will be ready to pay top dollar.
-Buyers who are interested in fixer-uppers may make minimum offers on houses that are not in their best condition.
+Keep in mind the efforts you put in pre-sale repairs will pay off, so make the best of it.
+Normally, a limited investment in lesser repairs is all it takes to get your home in its finest condition.
+This will make it as enchanting as conceivable to the buyers who will be ready to pay top dollar.
+Some buyers will make offers that are lower than the house’s listed price in order to buy fixer-uppers.
+This is especially true for houses that are not in their best condition.

 All being said, you must avoid overspending or completely “remodeling” beyond the improvements in keeping with property in your neighborhood.
 It’s not too difficult to get started; just ask the YOGI!